-The electrostatic nature of the electrostatic headphone driver makes it quite similar to a rugged capacitor with a diaphragm sandwiched in between the plates.
+The electrostatic headphone driver's electrostatic nature makes it quite similar to a rugged capacitor with a diaphragm sandwiched in between the plates.

 Let's have a look at a simplified cross-sectional diagram of an electrostatic headphone driver:

-To understand electrostatic headphone drivers, we must also understand the specialized amplifiers that are required to drive them properly.
+To understand electrostatic headphone drivers, we must also understand the specialized amplifiers required to drive them properly.

 The electrostatic headphone amplifier has two major roles to play in the proper functioning of the electrostatic driver:

 - To electrical bias/charge the conductive diaphragm of the driver.

 - To greatly increase the voltage of the audio signal while dropping the current before sending the signal to the stator plates.

 The biasing voltage is required to positively charge the diaphragm so that it can be moved by applying opposite charges on the stator plates at either side of the diaphragm.

 Note that electret technology has made it possible to quasi-permanently charge the diaphragm to render the need for an external biasing voltage supply obsolete.
 There are both “true” electrostatic and electret electrostatic headphones on the market.

 The other main role of the amplifier is to boost the voltage of the audio signal across the stator plates while dropping the current.